 Unlike many of its neighboring African countries, Guinea is not plagued with deforestation and drought but instead boasts fertile regions of agriculture and rainforests.
 It is also rich with bauxite, which is considered to be the most important aluminum ore.
 Guinea is the world’s fourth-largest supplier of bauxite, and it is believed that the nation holds almost half of the world’s reserves.

 Despite these natural resources, Guinea is still a developing country, and therefore nearly all its residents live in poverty.
-Malnutrition is rampant among Guineans.
-They suffer from a lack of sufficient health care.
+Malnutrition and insufficient healthcare services are rampant among Guineans.
 Most are without essential services such as running water and electricity.
 And because they also lack an effective educational system, this is a reality that is unlikely to change.

 Unfortunately, this is the mask of Africa that we all know too well.
 We Americans grow up with the image of a poor, hungry, overpopulated, disease-filled Africa.
 And unfortunately for us, we so rarely are allowed to glimpse the real face of Africa.
 Few of us know what it is like to be inspired by Africa; even fewer get the opportunity to experience Guinea’s most excellent resource – her people.